We get asked a lot about watering brand new sod - when? how much?

 Peel back a corner of your new sod and touch the ground underneath.
 Water should have penetrated through the soil layer of the new sod and the ground should be moist/wet with a slight “give” when you walk across it.

 To keep the ground wet under your new sod, you'll need to water at least once every morning (example: 45 minutes to 1 hour depending on your water pressure), with possibly 1-3 more watering cycles throughout the day depending on grass type and climate.
-These supplemental, afternoon watering cycles are meant to keep your grass continually moist for the first 2-3 weeks until well rooted, and will likely be in the range of 15-20 minutes per cycle.
-You should be able to walk across your lawn feeling a slight “give.”
-If your lawn is squishy, you’re leaving footprints, or you have water running out from underneath the sod, you’ll want to gradually reduce your watering times.
+These supplemental, afternoon watering cycles are meant to keep your grass continually moist for the first 2-3 weeks until well rooted, and will likely last for a duration of 15-20 minutes per cycle.

 The timetable will vary for root formation: it could take 2-3 weeks of daily watering in the heat of summer or as long as the entire winter if you've laid dormant sod.